 We are getting technical here for all our lashing nerds!
-We constantly hear about cyanoacrylate as the base of extension adhesive, but truly what is it?
+We constantly hear about cyanoacrylate as the base of lash extension adhesives, but truly what is it?
+And how exactly do lash artists go about purchasing the right adhesive for their studio environment?

 Cyanoacrylates make up almost all of the strong glues that you see on the market, including Super Glue and all industrial adhesives.